 Simulation tools offered to NASA funded project researching ammonia in aviation.

-American company Ansys will support research led by the University of Central Florida and funded by a $10 million NASA University Leadership Initiative five-year grant to accelerate aviation sustainability.
-The company revealed its simulation tools will be used in the five-year University of Central Florida study to analyse, test and qualify the use of ammonia as an alternative fuel to power zero-carbon jet engines.
+American company Ansys will support research led by the University of Central Florida and funded by a $10 million NASA University Leadership Initiative (ULI) five-year grant to accelerate aviation sustainability.
+The company revealed its simulation tools will be used in the five-year University of Central Florida study to analyze, test and qualify the use of ammonia as an alternative fuel to power zero-carbon jet engines.

 The firm says the goal of the project is to use ammonia as a main hydrogen carrier by including chemical catalysis to leverage ammonia’s hydrogen component while only releasing ‘safe’ emissions.